-UUCF's AV technician records at least one full worship service each Sunday.
-The AV tech prepares by Monday noon a video recording of the sermon for posting to the UUCF YouTube channel and an audio podcast, which is available on uucf.org and on iTunes.
-These sermon videos and podcasts are archived on the website for 2 years.
+UUCF's AV tech records each Sunday worship service and prepares and posts a recording of the service on uucf.org/streaming at 7 p.m. every Sunday, Monday and Tuesday.
+A video recording of the sermon is prepared for posting to the UUCF YouTube channel and on uucf.org.
+An audio podcast is also available on uucf.org.
+These sermon videos and podcasts are archived for 5 years.